benbalter/Twitter-Mentions-as-Comments/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Fix for bug where the name of authors with previous tweets would display the twitter username multiple times

 = 1.0.3 =
 * Fix for including RTs option toggling opposite behavior of what should be expected (Special thanks [Joel Knight](http://www.packetmischief.ca/) for the patch)